The Unapproved

 Josh Wolf · 2024–2026

 This is the chronological account.
-The other voice is the synthesis.
+The synthesis is The Anatomy.
+The primary sources are The Record.

 Synthesis